Tsingshan Signs MoU Pledging $10B to Develop Mining Sector in Madagascar

 According to the MoU, the total Foreign Direct Investment (FDI) could exceed USD 10 billion, eventually.
 Some 100,000 jobs are forecasted to be created upon completion.
 A piece of land covering 5,000 hectares has been identified in the Atsima Andrefana region in southeast Madagascar for the industrial park.

-Some old hands cautioned against the nature of such MoU, which is less of a contractual obligation and more of a declaration of intention.
+Some old hands cautioned against the nature of such an MoU, which is less of a contractual obligation and more of a declaration of intention.
 Firstly, the government is transitory, and a new duly elected government may not recognize it.
-Then, there is no definite timeline for the disbursement, which signals that the commitment for realization is not particularly strong, and even if implemented, it could only be a partial realization.
+Then, there is no definite timeline for disbursements, which signals weak commitment for realization; and even if implemented, it could only be a partial one, at best.